SeisComP3/seiscomp3/doc/base/sdk-python-examples.rst

                self.doSomethingWithEvent(event)

        def run(self):
-           # needs not be re-implemented
+           # does not need to be reimplemented. it is just done to illustrate
+           # how to override methods
            print "Hi!
 The EventListener is now running." return seiscomp3.Client.Application.run(self)